wing5wong/artisan-whs-static/source/_extracurricular_activities/rugby.md

 Please note that Wanganui RFU rules state that students are not permitted to play for a club team unless permission is granted by the Principal.

 **Trainings** will be confirmed once teams are sorted.

-**Costs:**
-U15 - Fee Approx $195 (including rugby socks) – Playing in Manawatu Competition
-U16 - Fee Approx $195 (incl rugby socks) – Playing in Manawatu Competition
-1st XV Fee Approx $195 (incl rugby socks) – Playing in Manawatu Competition
-Girls 1st XV – Fee Approx $195 (incl rugby socks) - Play in Whanganui Competition
-                     Term 2 & 3.
-Play in Manawatu competition Term 3.

-**Uniform:** Students are supplied with a Rugby jersey and shorts for each game.
+**Uniform:** Players are supplied with a Rugby jersey, shorts and socks for each game (girls purchase their own socks from the main office for $18 and collect from Te Wehi gym office).

 NB: Fees need to be paid prior to the start of the regular season.
 No pay no play.

+**Costs:**
+**U15** - Approx $130 plus $35 warm up t’shirt  (including rugby socks) – Playing in Manawatu Competition
+**Colts** - Dependant on numbers, a Colts team could play in the Whanganui Comp.
+**1st XV** - Approx $130 plus $35 warm up t’shirt – Playing in Manawatu Competition
+**Girls 1st XV** – Approx $40 plus $35 warm up t’shirt - Whanganui Competition Term 2 & 3.
+Approx $80 – Manawatu Competition Term 3 only.

+*Only buy a warm-up T-shirt if the player doesn’t already have one.
+These must be worn to trainings and game day.*

-At print time of this booklet, confirmation on where these competitions will be played is not available.
-The above fees will be less than half if playing in Whanganui only.
+***Please Note:*** *At print time of this booklet, confirmation on where these competitions will be played is not available.
+The above boys fees will be less than half if playing in Whanganui only.*

 **Teacher in Charge:** Lisa Murphy (murphy.l@whs.ac.nz)
 **Boys 1st XV Rugby Coach:** Mike Lama
-**Girls 1st XV Rugby Coach:** Denning Tyrell
+**Girls 1st XV Rugby Coach:** TBC
-**Rugby Colts:** Hamish McGregor
-**Rugby U15:** Nathan Easton